 Gently massage it into your skin with circular movements.
 Avoid the areas around your eyes.

 Rinse well afterwards.

 This amount will last you for a few times.
-You can just store the scrub in a small glass jar or other sealed container.
+You can store the lemon coconut sugar face scrub in a small glass jar or other sealed container.